Deforestation in the Amazon

 In recent years soy growers, crushers, and traders have taken steps to reduce the environmental impact of their crop in the Amazon biome.
 After a damaging Greenpeace campaign in 2006, leading players in the industry agreed to a moratorium on soy grown on newly deforested lands.
 Independent analysis has shown that growers are mostly abiding by the ban: only 12 of 630 sample areas (1,389 of 157,896 hectares) deforested since July 2006 — the date the moratorium took effect — were planted with soy.

 In theory, logging in the Amazon is controlled by strict licensing which allows timber to be harvested only in designated areas.
 However, there is significant evidence that illegal logging is quite widespread in Brazil.
-In recent years, Ibama—Brazil's environmental enforcement agency—has made several large seizures of illegally harvested timber including one in September 2003 when 17 people were arrested for allegedly cutting 10,000 hectares worth of timber.
+In recent years, Ibama—Brazil's environmental enforcement agency—has made an increasing number of large seizures of illegally harvested timber.

 Logging in the Amazon is closely linked with road building.
 Studies by the Environmental Defense Fund show that areas that have been selectively logged are eight times more likely to be settled and cleared by shifting cultivators than untouched rainforests because of access granted by logging roads.
 Logging roads give colonists access to rainforest, which they exploit for fuelwood, game, building material, and temporary agricultural lands.